-ord Food System has extended its reach to develop food projects and to provide information and technical assistance throughout Connecticut as well as to communities across the country.
-Our work includes active participation in a number ofpublic policy initiatives at the local, state, and regional levels that affect community-based food systems.
+For almost 40 years, Hartford Food System has developed dozens of projects, initiatives, and coalitions that tackle a wide range of food cost, access, and nutrition issues.
+In more recent years, Hartford Food System has extended its reach to develop food projects and to provide information and technical assistance throughout Connecticut as well as to communities across the country.
+Our work includes active participation in a number of public policy initiatives at the local, state, and regional levels that affect community-based food systems.

-Hartford Food System relies on a collaborative approach, engaging the talents of farmers, government policy makers, local non-profit organizations, local communities and neighborhoods, chefs, educators, and the commercial food sector.
-Hartford Food System directs its efforts at four major food system components: production, distribution, education, and public policy.
+Hartford Food System relies on a collaborative approach, engaging the talents of government policy makers, local non-profit organizations, residents in local communities and neighborhoods, farmers, chefs, educators, and the commercial food sector in change efforts that promote a fair and just food system.

 Hartford Food System’s mission is to fight hunger and improve nutrition in our community.
-The goal is for our community to have a healthy, culturally-responsive, resilient and sustainable food system that meets the needs of all community members.
-To do this, we implement programs that improve access to nutritious and affordable food, we help consumers make informed food choices, we advocate for a robust and economically sound food system, and we promote responsible food policies at all levels of government.
-Few things are more fundamental to the well-being of Hartford residents than healthy food.
-As a matter of principle and justice, we believe that all people have the right to safe, nutritious and affordable food.
-We also regard those who grow and distribute food as having a special role in our society, and seek to deepen the connection between urban food consumers and the sources of food production.
+Our goal is a community with a healthy, culturally responsive, just, resilient, and sustainable food system that meets the needs of all community members.

+We believe that all members of our community have the right to safe, nutritious, and affordable food.
+Few things are more fundamental to the health and well-being of our community residents than food.
+At the same time, we regard those who grow and distribute food as having a special role in our society, and we seek to deepen the connection between urban food consumers and the sources of healthy food production.

-We believe that long-term solutions to Hartford’s food problems can only be found by addressing the root causes of hunger and poor nutrition.
-These solutions will require working in partnership with those who experience food insecurity, i.e., not always being able to acquire quality foods due to limited access or uncertain resources.
-We do this work in partnership with public officials, farmers and producers, nonprofit allies, business leaders in the local food economy, and other people of good will.
-Together, we can build a more equitable and just food supply.
+We also believe that long-term solutions to Hartford’s food problems can only be found by addressing the root causes of hunger and poor nutrition.
+These solutions require working in partnership with community members, especially those who are experiencing food insecurity.
+We do our work locally, statewide, and regionally in concert with public officials, farmers and producers, non-profit allies, business leaders in the local food economy, and other people of good will.
+Together, we can build a more equitable and just food system!

-- To be deeply engaged in identifying the food problems affecting Hartford-area residents and the solutions to those problems.
+with the community we serve to both identify the food problems affecting community members and the solutions to those problems.

-- To be known as one of the most creative and competent non-profit food security organizations in the country, committed to developing talent and passion for the field through internships and volunteer opportunities.
+as one of the most creative and competent food security organizations in the country, committed to developing talent and passion for the field through internships and volunteer opportunities.

-- To use best practices and research findings that will provide guidance for effective program and policy efforts.
+and research findings to provide guidance for effective program and policy efforts.

-- To rise to new challenges, recognizing that uncertainty often breeds innovation and creativity; we are willing to chart new directions to achieve a healthy community food system.
+challenges, recognizing that a changing food environment provides opportunities for system innovation and creativity; we will use these new opportunities to chart new directions to achieve a healthy and just community food system.